-We examine the relative presence of the codes developed in Section 4 in each of the following: (1) survey responses, (2) user annotations, and (3) video transcripts.
-As a reminder, the survey responses consist of free-text descriptions in which participants describe the kinds of content on TikTok they consider political, the user annotations contain direct assessments of specific TikTok videos that participants encountered and marked as political, and the video transcripts are textual transcriptions of TikTok videos classified as political based on our coding scheme.
-In this section, we describe the frequency of codes in each dataset; figures showing the full set of frequencies for each are available in Appendix B. Finally, we further characterize political TikTok videos by analyzing the emotional and sentiment-based framing that co-occurs with each code.
+Based on the codes developed in Section 4, we present the results of what codes appear in each of the three datasets: (1) survey responses, (2) user annotations, and (3) video transcripts.
+The survey responses consist of free-text descriptions in which participants describe the kinds of content on TikTok they consider political.
+The user annotations contain direct assessments of specific TikTok videos that participants encountered and marked as political.
+The video transcripts are textual transcriptions of TikTok videos classified as political based on our coding scheme.
+In this section, we describe the frequency of codes in each dataset, while figures showing the full set of frequencies for each are available in Appendix B. Lastly, we further characterize political TikTok videos by analyzing the emotional and sentiment-based framing that co-occurs with each code.

-In analyzing survey responses, we find that respondents primarily reference established political entities rather than specific policy issues.
-Among the most frequent codes mentioned by participants was General Social or Political, which refers to mentions of social CHI '25, April 26-May 1, 2025, Yokohama, Japan and political topics in vague or general terms; for example, participants answering, "Anything talking about politics/social issues" or "If it deals with political messages or themes".
-Other high-frequency codes include Government, Elections, Legislation, and Politicians.
-Notably, more specific issue-related codes, such as Economy, Abortion, and Immigration, are mentioned far less frequently.
-The first mention of a specific policy issue does not appear until the eleventh most frequent code, Gender and Sexual Identity Rights, which often co-occurs with other codes and is frequently referenced in relation to political figures.
-For example, one participant described, "I see TikToks about Trump and trans-rights issues.
+In analyzing survey responses, we find that respondents primarily describe political content in broad terms, often referencing established political entities rather than specific policy issues.
+Among the most frequent codes mentioned by participants was General Social or Political (GSP), which refers to mentions of social and political topics in vague or general terms; for example, participants answering, "Anything talking about politics/social issues" or "If it deals with political messages or themes".
+Other high-frequency codes include Government (G), Elections (E), Legislation (L), and Politicians (PO).
+Notably, more specific issue-related codes, such as Economy (ECON), Abortion (A), and Immigration (IMG), are mentioned far less frequently.
+The first mention of a specific policy issue does not appear until the eleventh most frequent code, Gender and Sexual Identity Rights (GSR), which often co-occurs with other codes and is frequently referenced in relation to political figures.
+For example, one participant stated, "I see TikToks about Trump and trans-rights issues.
 These are political because Trump is a political figure and trans rights are a political talking point."
-Interestingly, codes related to misinformation (Misinformation/Conspiracy) appear in less than 2% of survey responses.
+Interestingly, codes related to politically extreme content or misinformation, such as Controversial/Divisive/Polarizing (CDP) and Misinformation/Conspiracy (MC), appear only rarely in survey responses.